jrochkind/texts/search_compare/article.md

 ## Developer Review of Products

 Developers in the library sector know that library market vendor API quality can vary.
-Often an API may look acceptable for your desired use cases from the marketting, documentation, or even an initial look at a live demo.
+Often an API may look acceptable for your desired use cases from the marketing, documentation, or even an initial look at a live demo.
 But sometimes, when actually developing for your actual use cases, you can discover that an API is buggy, difficult to work with, or functionality incapable of your aims.

 The implementation of the blinded survey instrument required development of code against the product's APIs, and provided the opportunity to review those APIs for developer ease of use and functionality.
 The 'proof of concept' against the actual API's was perhaps equally as valuable as the study itself.

 As few developers have the opportunity to compare these API's side by side, sharing what we've learned seems a valuable service.
 However, it should be kept in mind, that much like a book review, this API review is one developer's subjective opinion based on his perspectives and concerns and the information available to him.
 It also represents a single point in time for all these APIs, which may continue to develop and change.

-One commality among all the products was documentation not as good as one would like.
-While most products offered some documentation, the documentation tended to be sketchy and leave out important details (leaving out documentation of expected error response formats was particularly common).
+One common thread among all products was the lack of documentation with the quality and completeness a developer would want.
+Most products offered some level of documentation, but most was incomplete, leaving out important details related to error responses, input formats, or content limitations.

 Also, in general the "Discovery" products all offer some form of "limit to my libraries holdings" and "limit to items available in online fulltext", but I did not generally explore how well these worked in each product.
 The traditional A&I products (Scopus and EBSCOHost 'traditional') do not offer such features.
 The Discovery products also, unlike the traditional A&I products, typically offer a did-you-mean/spellcheck feature, but I did not investigate the quality or ease of development use for this feature in any products.